 - Stir in tomato paste, chili powder, cumin, smoked paprika, cayenne, salt and pepper.

-- If timer is still on, hit 'Cancel'.
+- If timer is still on, press 'Cancel'.

 - Add remaining ingredients, except meatless crumbles, corn and lime juice.
 Stir.

 - Cover, lock lit and set to 'Sealing'.
-Set 'Pressure Cook for 7 minutes.Note: It may take 10-15 minutes or so for the Instant Pot to come to pressure before it starts counting down the 7 minutes.
+Set 'Pressure Cook for 7 minutes.Note: It may take 10 to 15 minutes or so for the Instant Pot to come to pressure before it starts counting down the 7 minutes.